Skip to main content

 The Camp Aftermath Steering Committee manages Camp Aftermath.

-Based in Ottawa, Camp Aftermath is run by a team of dedicated volunteers.
+Based out of Ottawa, Camp Aftermath is operated by a team of committed volunteers and led by a Chief Executive Officer.
 Click on their pictures for an extended biography.

 Farid Yaghini